 b) Padding (Space Inside an Element)

 Works the same as margin but adds space inside the element.
 Padding defines the space between the content and its border.
-You can apply padding everywhere by writing shorthands like padding: 10px.
+You can apply padding everywhere by writing shorthand like padding: 10px.
 Or you can also give separate values to specific sides like top, right, bottom, and left.
 This will ensure that the element content appears a bit farther from the content border, making it cleaner to look at.

-CSS Box Model
+How the CSS Box Model Works

 To explain it in one line, the CSS box model defines how an element’s size is calculated.
 To elaborate, it can be said that it is a concept in which every element is treated like a box that has content, padding, border, and margin.
 By using this model, you can easily control the size and positioning of an element.